onlytruejosh/macOS-Installers/other/README.md

 # Other
-This folder contains other resources that you may need.
+This folder contains (or will contain) other resources that you may need.